How to Read Candlestick Charts for Beginners? 2023

 4. Decide Entry, Stoploss, Target, and Quantity

 After you have decided the time period, the moving average, and the stock that you want to buy, then it is time to decide on the price entry.
-You must buy above the green candle that looks bullish and Stoploss below the last 2 candles low.
+You must buy above/after the green candle that looks bullish and Stoploss below the last 2/4 candles low depending on the most time spent near any particular price levels.
 Target should depend on the time period you are trading.
-You should use 10-15% of your total capital.
+You should use 10-15% of your total capital on single trade.

 Frequently Asked Questions(FAQs)